rmathew/CUSS/doc/cup.md

 The instruction-formats are:

-1. R-type, for instructions with a target register operand and two source register operands (or that need a small immediate operand, like some logical shift instructions).
+1. R-type, for instructions with a target register operand `rt` and two source register operands `ra` and `rb` (or that need a small immediate operand `imm5`, like some logical shift instructions).
-1. I-type, for instructions with a target register operand, a source register operand, and a sign-extended 16-bit immediate operand (zero-extended in case of logical instructions).
+1. I-type, for instructions with a target register operand `rt`, a source register operand `ra`, and a sign-extended 16-bit immediate operand `imm16` (zero-extended in case of logical instructions).
-1. B-type, for instructions that use a single register operand and a 21-bit sign-extended immediate operand (like conditional branch instructions).
+1. B-type, for instructions that use a single register operand `rt` and a 21-bit sign-extended immediate operand `imm21` (like conditional branch instructions).
-1. J-type, for instructions that need to use all the available space for a sign-extended 26-bit immediate operand (like unconditional jumps).
+1. J-type, for instructions that need to use all the available space for a sign-extended 26-bit immediate operand `imm26` (like unconditional jumps).

 The uniform encoding of instructions make it relatively easy to decode them for execution.